Namib-Naukluft National Park: History

 In 1966 "Game Reserve No. 3" was deproclaimed, and the Namib Desert Park was established in its stead.
 The Namib Desert Park included a small area north of the Swakop River where Welwitschia grow, as well as the Moon Landscape east of Swakopmund.
 In 1979 two more large areas were added.
-The Naukluft Mountain Zebra Park was included such that the Naukluft Mountains now formed part of the protected area.
+The Naukluft Mountain Zebra Park was included so that the Naukluft Mountains now formed part of the protected area.
 It previously comprised 14 commercial farms that were bought by the government to protect the Hartmann mountain zebra.
 The second area added was a 1000 mi strip of the Atlantic Ocean, making the Namib-Naukluft Park Namibia's first marine reserve.

 The park's present boundaries were established in 1986 when the government was given control over parts of the Sperrgebiet, an area restricted for diamond mining.
 This vast strip of land has remained inaccessible to the general population but is now part of the Namib-Naukluft Park.